bdeLong/BeerMe/README.md

 **Introducing you to Chicago Breweries & Beers!**

-1. Sign in or sign up and create a user profile
-  You can use a test account with the credentials below:
+1. Sign in or sign up and create a user profile<br/>You can use a test account with the credentials below:

     email: test@test.com<br/>password: test